-The Coriolis force acts perpendicular to the pressure gradient force.
+friction, the pressure gradient force is Coriolis force and the resultant wind blows This wind is known as the geostrophic wind. pressure gradient force.
 The pressure gradient force is perpendicular to an isobar.
 The higher the pressure gradient force, the more is the velocity of the wind and the larger is the deflection in the direction of wind.
 As a result of these two forces operating perpendicular to each other, in the low-pressure areas the wind blows around it.
 At the equator, the Coriolis force is zero and the wind blows perpendicular to the isobars.
 The low pressure gets filled instead of getting intensified.
 That is the reason why tropical cyclones are not formed near the equator.